Outdoor Recreation Guide/Instructor

 Pay rates for outdoor recreation instructors

-- New outdoor recreation instructors with entry-level qualifications usually earn between minimum wage and $40,000 a year.
+- New outdoor recreation instructors with entry-level qualifications usually earn minimum wage.

 Instructors at outdoor education centres may receive an allowance for gear.